SnowDingo/BinaryFishBlog/src/pages/posts/post-4.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: 'What is so great about Godot?'
+title: 'What is so good about Godot? -BinaryFish'
 pubDate: 2023-12-08
 imgurl: '/image3.png'
-description: 'What is so great about Godot?'
+description: 'The new GodotEngine explained in simple 3 minutes article'
 author: 'Snowdingo'
 image:
     url: '/image3.png'